SumoLogic/sumologic-content/Amazon_Web_Services/EC2/Host_Metrics_OTEL/Comments/README.md

 - Select **Propose New Changes**.
 - Submit **Pull Request**.

-Code owners will review and merge your rating of the content to the repo.
+Code owners will review and merge your comments on the content to the repo.

+Please see [How to add a review/comment to an app](https://help.sumologic.com/docs/integrations/community-ecosystem-apps/#how-do-i-add-a-reviewrating-to-an-app) for more information.